 Reconciliation is completed for every month of production and aggregated for the year, as presented in Table 14: Kristineberg reconciliation data for the reporting period.
 Table 14 below.
-Gold lies outside tolerance (24%) and whilst this constitutes a relatively minor proportion of net revenue (~10%), this will be monitored during 2024.
+Gold continues to lie outside tolerance (30%) and whilst this constitutes a relatively minor proportion of net revenue (\sim 10%), this will be monitored during 2025.
+Zn and Cu constitute the main payables (85% of net revenue) and are within reasonable limits.